Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Input
 3 inputs are needed:
 1. **aVolume** (_float_): volume that wants to be picked with the given pipettes

+   For example:

+       50
 2. **pipette_r** (_opentrons.protocol_api.instrument_context.InstrumentContext_): attached right pipette

+   For example:

+       P20 Single-Channel GEN2 on right mount
 3. **pipette_l** (_opentrons.protocol_api.instrument_context.InstrumentContext_): attached left pipette

+   For example:

+       P1000 Single-Channel GEN2 on left mount
 ### Output
 * Pipette selected to handle the _aVolume_
 * Exception in case there is no suitable pipette for the _aVolume_